Attendance

 Holidays

-From September 2014, the Local Authority has introduced a firmer approach to holidays during term time.
-Head teachers will consider each request on its own merits and have the discretion to authorise or unauthorise every leave of absence period.
-Should there be any special family circumstances that
+The Local Authority has introduced a firmer approach to holidays during term time.
+Headteachers will consider each request on its own merits and have the discretion to authorise or unauthorise every leave of absence period.
+Should there be any special family circumstances that prohibit a family taking a holiday during the school holiday periods, the Headteacher may possibly decide to authorise the request.

 If the Headteacher does not authorise an absence, but the child is still absent, then the absence will be recorded as unauthorised and may result in a Fixed Penalty Notice being issued.